bhver3593/RespEvalTreatProtocol/README.md

 - For each category, the patient is scored using a random number generator and error messages are presented if the random number falls out of range

-- The calculated score for each patient determines the type of breathing treatments they will receive and how frequent they will receive them
+- The estimated total score for each patient determines the type of breathing treatments they will receive and how frequent they will receive them

 - If the user types 'Y' or 'y', a different patient is presented with a new set of respiratory conditions